ecy16/ecy16/README.md

 - 👋 Hi, I’m @ecy16
 - 👀 I’m interested in ...frontend development
+- i have recently finished learning Javascript.
-- 🌱 I’m currently learning ...javascript
+- 🌱 I’m currently learning ...React js
 - 💞️ I’m looking to collaborate on ...learning javascript and react
 - 📫 How to reach me ...nyamburanjuguna16@gmail.com